PubNubDevelopers/solutions-chat-widget/README.md

 })
 ```

+**See also: Known Issues ‡**

-**Demo Limitations:** (see *) If automatically accepting an invite feels very trusting, it is, but in production an application would use the [Access Manager](https://www.pubnub.com/docs/chat/chat-sdk/learn/access-control) to determine who is able to create new groups, and the client may arbitrate with a server, the latter being responsible for authenticating the request and creating the channel.
+**Demo Limitations †:** If automatically accepting an invite feels very trusting, it is, but in production an application would use the [Access Manager](https://www.pubnub.com/docs/chat/chat-sdk/learn/access-control) to determine who is able to create new groups, and the client may arbitrate with a server, the latter being responsible for authenticating the request and creating the channel.

 ## Direct (1:1) Conversation